 - Do what you say you’re going to do.

-- Take control of your own engagement level, meaning your health, your energy, etc.
+- Maintain control of your engagement level: your health, your energy, etc.

 - Every day, take time to think about something you are grateful for.